728 x 90

 In fact, studies have shown how long coronavirus can survive on common food packaging materials, such as:

-Overall, the new coronavirus doesn’t survive well outside of the human body.
-Because of this, wiping down our groceries isn’t typically necessary.
-But as always, it is important to follow safety measures such as washing our hands before and after handling food, as well as washing our produce thoroughly in clean water and finally, cooking food at the optimum temperatures before consumption.
+Overall, the new coronavirus does not survive well outside the human body.
+Because of this, you do not usually need to wipe down groceries.
+However, you should still follow basic safety measures—wash your hands before and after handling food, rinse fresh produce thoroughly with clean water, and cook food at the right temperatures before eating.

 Q2.
 What precautions should you take if you absolutely must leave your house?

-Mask up!
-Wear a mask and make sure you cover your nose, mouth and chin.
+• Wear a mask at all times and ensure it fully covers your nose, mouth, and chin.

 Remember!

-Keep your masks clean.
-Sanitise your hands before and after removing and putting on your mask.
-Masks should be handled only by their straps.
+Keep your mask clean at all times.
+Sanitise your hands before and after putting on or removing your mask, and handle it only by the straps.

 Sanitise

-Make sure you use a sanitiser with minimum 60% alcohol content.
+• Use a sanitiser with at least 60% alcohol content.

 Social Distance

-Maintain a physical distance of minimum 2 meters or approximately 6 feet from other people at all times.
-If somebody is encroaching in your safe space, politely remind them to maintain distance.
+• Maintain a distance of at least 2 meters (about 6 feet) from others at all times.
+If someone comes too close, politely ask them to maintain distance.

 Vaccinate

-Register yourself for vaccinations and get vaccinated as soon as possible.
+Register for vaccination and get vaccinated as early as possible.

 The only sure-fire way to know is to get tested for the virus.
-Most common symptoms of Covid-19 are fatigue, dry cough and fever.
+The most common symptoms of Covid-19 are fatigue, dry cough and fever.

-Gastrointestinal symptoms such as diarrhoea, nausea, vomiting has been reported in 40% of Covid-19 cases.
+Gastrointestinal symptoms such as diarrhoea, nausea, and vomiting have been reported in 40% of COVID-19 cases.

 Q4.
 When and who should test for Coronavirus?